 In Canada, the personal and national costs of non-communicable diseases (NCD's) are significant, with heart disease, stroke, cancer, chronic respiratory diseases and diabetes accounting for 62.7% of the country's deaths in 2011.1

-Through targeted policies and effective prevention programmes, the Young Health Programme (YHP) in Canada is working to reduce the personal suffering and soci-economic damage caused by NCD's by helping to improve the physical, mental and emotional well-being of Canada's youth.
+Through public policy and disease prevention programming, the Young Health Programme (YHP) in Canada is working to reduce the personal and socio-economic costs of NCDs by helping to improve the physical, mental and emotional well-being of Canada's youth.

-What did we want to achieve through the Programme?
+What do we want to achieve through the Programme?

 - Enable professionals, mentors and peers to better identify, assess and support the physical, emotional and mental health needs of Canadian youth through evidence-based curriculum, training and resources.

 - Improve youth access to timely and evidence-based information, resources and support services that can improve their physical health, strengthen their coping skills, and build emotional resilience.

 - Advocate for the prioritisation of adolescent health and the inclusion of NCD prevention in local health policies and programmes.

 What activities are taking place locally?